 The use of color is essential

 What is the first item that draws your attention to a design?
 The shade of blue.
 A great color palette is essential for a good strategy.
 The possibility of trying to pick the right color combination may be overwhelming, but it isn’t nearly as complicated as you would imagine.
-If you work in the field of graphic design, you’ve already heard of color psychology.
+If you work in the field of graphic design and have hands-on top 10 best graphic design software available in the market, you’ve already heard of color psychology.
 When picking a color palette for your plan, the first thing to remember is the feelings you want to provoke in your audience.
 The response will help you narrow down your color options to two categories: warm and cold.

 The primary color that will set the tone of your design may then be selected.
 Once you’ve settled on a primary color, you’ll want to choose the shades that go well with it.
 This can be hard, but using the color wheel as a reference can help.
 Color schemes such as parallel, equivalent, and monochromatic can be identified using the color wheel.